UniMath/agda-unimath/src/synthetic-homotopy-theory/double-loop-spaces.lagda.md

   where

   pointed-equiv-2-loop-pointed-identity :
-    Ω (pair (point-Pointed-Type A ＝ x) p) ≃∗ Ω² A pointed-equiv-2-loop-pointed-identity =
+    Ω (point-Pointed-Type A ＝ x , p) ≃∗ Ω² A pointed-equiv-2-loop-pointed-identity =
-    pointed-equiv-Ω-pointed-equiv
-      ( pointed-equiv-loop-pointed-identity A p)
+    pointed-equiv-Ω-pointed-equiv (pointed-equiv-loop-pointed-identity A p)
 ```